Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Main statements

 where $\gamma_{1}$ and $\gamma_{2}$ are paths from $x_{4}$ to $x_{4}$, $\gamma_{3}$ is a path from from $x_{7}$ to $x_{7}$ and $\gamma_{4}$ a path from $x_{7}$ to $x_{8}$.
 In the example of Figure \ref{FigRibbonGraph}, we get

-Note that since the joint distribution of all eigenvalues above all vertices is invariant under gauge transformations, it is natural that expectations with respect to only these eigenvalues involve only Wilson loops.
+Note that since the joint distribution of all eigenvalues above all vertices is invariant under gauge transformations, it is natural that expectations with respect to only these eigenvalues involve only Wilson loops; see Section \ref{SubSecConx} and \cite{Giles81Reconstruct,Sengupta94GaugeInvariant,TLevy04WilsonLoops}.
 We summarize this paragraph in the following corollary.